BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finished "Data Cleaning Walkthrough: Combining the Data" on DataQuest.
 I combined several datasets using different merge types: left or inner based on what I needed from the final dataset.
 I also applied new knowledge to clean my internship datasets.

 **Thoughts**: Today I noticed that I actually know quite a lot, now I just need to practice a lot in order to master and polish my skills (I'm still not very quick in deciding what to do next).

+### Day 53: April 28, 2020

+**Today's Progress**: Today I finished "Data Cleaning Walkthrough: Analyzing and Visualizing Data" on DataQuest.
+I visualized some interesting data on a NYC map.

+**Thoughts**: Tomorrow I will start a new guided project on NYC Sat Scores.
+I will try to find out if this test is fair to different groups of high schools seniors.

+### Day 54: April 29, 2020

+**Today's Progress**: Today I started a new guided project on DataQuest.
+I will analyse NYC Sat Scores and find out if this test if fair to different demographic groups.
+I will also try to figure out if there are any correlations with school satisfaction scores.

+**Thoughts**: Ready to rock with this new project!